iany025/moodflow/README.md

 Live app: [https://moodflow.onrender.com](https://moodflow.onrender.com)
 NOTE*
 If the site has a 502 error (bad gateway), please wait a couple seconds and then refresh the page.
-If it continues to not work, clone the project files locally, and run "python app.py" in the terminal
+If it continues to not work, clone the project files locally, and run "python app.py" in the terminal.
+Additionally, the site may bug sometimes, and the UI layout will change.
+In this case, refresh the page.

 Features
 - 13 Moods Supported — From happy to overwhelmed to grateful, each mood offers 10 randomized, actionable suggestions.